natruok/FanFicFare/README.md

 **UPDATES** — will use versions .# in the future for fixes:

-**vSUM-AFTER** — combined, as inclusion of pages and notes is configurable
+**vPAGES** — combined, as inclusion of pages and notes is configurable

 _branch 1 (up to v31)_
 - add links to all metadata on title page like with ao3 export